Université du Québec à Rimouski

-The Université du Québec à Rimouski (/fr/; commonly referred to as UQAR) is a public university located in Rimouski, Quebec, Canada, with a campus in Lévis.
+The Université du Québec à Rimouski (/fr/; commonly referred to as UQAR) (English: University of Quebec at Rimouski) is a public university located in Rimouski, Quebec, Canada, with a campus in Lévis.
 Established in 1969, UQAR offers academic training throughout eastern Quebec, including the Chaudière-Appalaches, Gaspésie–Îles-de-la-Madeleine, Haute-Côte-Nord, and Manicouagan areas.
-It also has permanent offices in Gaspé and Rivière-du-Loup.
+The university also has permanent offices in Gaspé and Rivière-du-Loup.

 UQAR is part of the Université du Québec network, the largest university network in Canada, with over 100,000 students.
-UQAR accepts approximately 7,000 new students every year, including approximately 550 foreign students from over 45 countries.
-UQAR's major areas of study are marine science, regional development, and Nordic studies.
+UQAR enrolls approximately 7,000 students, including more than 1,000 international students from nearly 50 countries.
+UQAR's primary areas of study include marine science, regional development, social sciences, biology, arctic studies, and healthcare.

-The university's athletics teams are known as the Nordet, a French word used to refer to a northeasterly wind (and a reference to UQAR's location in Québec).
+The university's athletic teams are known as the Nordet, meaning "northeasterly wind" in French, a reference to UQAR's location in Quebec.